 What is Wrought Iron?

 As result, decarbonizing it.
-Little balls of molten iron are collected using the stirring rod.
+Little balls of molten pure iron are collected using the stirring rod.
 Also referred to as blooms.
 Blooms are then worked or hammered into lengths of bars, sheets, or rods.

-How is it Different from Steel?
+How is Iron Different from Steel?

 The main difference between wrought iron and steel is the amount of carbon each one contains.
 Wrought iron contains a very small percentage.
 Less than .01%.